 PROJECT KICKOFF

-We are pleased to announce that construction on Sovu-Rogongo water system #76 began on October 28, 2025.
-When it is complete, 950 people in the community will have daily access to clean water.
+We are pleased to announce that construction on Sovu-Rogongo water system #76 began on October 28, 2025 and was completed February 6, 2026.
+950 people in the community now have have daily access to clean water.

 Preventable, water-borne diseases are the leading cause of death in Burundi, which has had the 12th highest child mortality rate globally.
 The good news is that communities with Gazelle Foundation water systems have drastically reduced, and in some cases eliminated, the presence of water-borne illnesses among the families that live in them.